 2. Select the Busy on Busy option.

-6.5 Defining Call Forwarding
+6.5 Configuring Call Forwarding

-You can enable an incoming call to be automatically redirected to another phone number if a user-defined condition is met, e.g., if the line is busy.
+This feature enables you to automatically redirect an incoming call to another phone number, including a mobile phone number if a user-defined condition is met, e.g., if the line is busy.